Ecumen has been named one of Minnesota’s Best Places to Work for the 10th time by the Minneapolis/Saint Paul Business Journal.

-Debbie Cervenka, Secretary
+Debbie Cervenka, Vice Chair

 Debbie Cervenka was a part of Phillips Plastics Corporation for 34 years serving as Director of Marketing, Vice President of Marketing & Sales and Executive Vice President, as well as an officer on Phillips Plastics Corporation's Board of Directors until the Cervenka's sold the company in December 2010.
 Debbie was instrumental in establishing the in-house marketing agency at Phillips and was responsible for all internal and external communication.